CBadweh/I2C_tmphm_RAM_CICD/i2c_module.md

 #### New Console Commands Added

-Two new commands were added to the I2C test suite:
+Three new commands were added to the I2C test suite:

 **1. Wrong Address Fault Injection**
 ```